|

 vice versa)

-2004, Dr, Frank Wornle, a professor at the University of Adelaide in Australia wrote a great tutorial article for using Freescale serial
+In 2004, Dr, Frank Wornle, a professor at the University of Adelaide in

-monitor on our original Dragon12 board.
+our original Dragon12 board.
 On the first part of the article he clearly

 explained the procedures of using one Dragon12 board as a BDM POD to program the